SharkSnack/shiren-2/content/dungeons/9-road-to-the-end.md

 Most items in this dungeon are found unidentified, so it's important to learn<br/>identification techniques rather than solely relying on Identify Pot and Identify Scroll.<br/>
 Compare prices, check effects, or narrow it down based on what you've found.<br/>
-Blank and Escape scrolls, projectiles, and riceballs are always identified.
+Blank and Escape scrolls, projectiles, and onigiri are always identified.

 ### Weapons & Shields